 The Magi were comfortable with the dark.
 They knew how to find their way in the dark, because they could interpret the lights of the sky.
 They were adventurers ~ seekers ~ explorers.

 They represent all people who are at home in the world of the intellect.
 All people who are willing to journey far to seek and find the truth.
-(Unfortunately, we live in a world where some leaders don’t bother with seeking truth and are afraid of science.)
+(Unfortunately, we live in a world where some of our leaders don’t bother with seeking truth and are afraid of science.)

 The Magi went out into the night following the light, the great star which marked a singular event in human history.

 They stopped to see Herod, expecting that he would welcome the light.
 He couldn’t; he was filled with diabolical darkness; he could not abide the light of truth.
 He tried to snuff out the life of the God-Man: Jesus the Light of the world.

 Herod, the guy in charge, a king, was worried about the birth of a baby.
 Herod was powerful, and yet, as Matthew says, “ . . . he was greatly troubled ~ not unlike some leaders today.”

 What was Herod afraid of?
 He knew that Jesus was going to make a difference in his world and was afraid that a change would mean losing the power he had.
 He wanted Jesus gone before any of that could happen.
 He liked things just the way they were, the proverbial “status quo.”